 The TOE is required to protect the audit data from deletion as well as guarantee the availability of the audit data in the event of storage exhaustion, failure or attack [FAU_STG.2].
-The Scanner is required to protect the Scanner data collected from an IT System from any modification and unauthorized deletion, as well as guarantee the availability of the data in the event of storage exhaustion, failure or attack [IDS_STG.1].
+The System is required to protect the System data from any modification and unauthorized deletion, as well as guarantee the availability of the data in the event of storage exhaustion, failure or attack [IDS_STG.1].
 The TOE is required to provide the ability to restrict managing the behavior of functions of the TOE to authorized users of the TOE [FMT_MOF.1].
-Only authorized administrators of the Scanner may query and add Scanner and audit data, and authorized administrators of the TOE may query and modify all other TOE data [FMT_MTD.1].
+Only authorized administrators of the System may query and add System and audit data, and authorized administrators of the TOE may query and modify all other TOE data [FMT_MTD.1].
 The TOE must ensure that all functions are invoked and succeed before each function may proceed [ADV_ARC.1].
-The TSF must be protected form interference that would prevent it from performing its functions [ADV_ARC.1].
+The TSF must be protected from interference that would prevent it from performing its functions [ADV_ARC.1].

-O.IDACTS The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.
+O.IDSCAN The Scanner must collect and store static configuration information that might be indicative of the potential for a future intrusion or the occurrence of a past intrusion of an IT System.

-The Scanner is required to collect and store static configuration information of an IT System.
-The type of configuration information collected must be defined in the ST [IDS_SCN.1].
+A System containing a Scanner is required to collect and store static configuration information of an IT System.
+The type of configuration information collected must be defined in the ST [IDS_SDC.1].